kkarageuzian/California-Wildfires-Analysis/README.md

 properties/cause more severe damage.
 The Northern Interior region shows moderate losses, while the coastal and foothill region has smaller, less frequent high-value losses.
 Overall, the visualization helps highlight how wildfire impact varies by location and shows that the southern part of the state faces the greatest financial risk.

+### California Wildfires: Clustering & Financial Impact Analysis

+## Motivation
+For this project, I wanted to explore how California wildfires vary across different regions of the state and whether certain areas experience more severe financial losses than others.
+Wildfires have become increasingly destructive in recent years, and I was interested in understanding the geographic distribution of high-damage incidents.
+This led me to ask, are there natural clusters in where wildfires occur, and which regions of California face the greatest financial risk?

+## Data Source
+The data for this project comes from the CAL FIRE Post-Fire Master Dataset, which records detailed information about wildfire incidents across California.
+This dataset includes key variables such as location (latitude and longitude), structure category, damage level, and Assessed Improved Value (parcel), which estimates the dollar value of damaged structures.
+The dataset was originally downloaded from the CAL FIRE database and then imported into R for cleaning and analysis.

+## Processing Steps
+To prepare the dataset for clustering and visualization, I performed several cleaning and transformation steps in Excel and R.